4miau/vikala/README.md

 ## 1. Introduction

-Kikuri is an up-to-date private WIP multi-purpose discord bot created mainly using the framework Sapphire, it's a planned extension off my personal bot Abigail Williams based of the old Discord-akairo and Discord.js v12 libraries.
+Vikala is an up-to-date private WIP multi-purpose discord bot created mainly using the framework Sapphire, it's a planned extension off my personal bot Abigail Williams based of the old Discord-akairo and Discord.js v12 libraries.
 A lot of the features will be made up to date as well as a lot of the commands that were implemented before will be scrapped as they were based on what I required in the past.

 ## 2. Features